 Penang White Coffee is most certainly iconic.
 Not to mention addictive!
 This delicious beverage is made from coffee beans that are roasted in palm oil and brewed with condensed milk.

 This is a fan favourite of many tourists who go to Penang and even locals go over to buy the original Penang White Coffee in bulk, making it one of the top things to buy in Penang when you’re there!

-You can find this little treasure in most convenience stores.
-You may also find that it comes in a variety of different flavours such as:
+You can find this Penang famous souvenir in most convenience stores.
+You may also find that it comes in a variety of different flavors such as:

 - Durian White Coffee

 Address: Coffee Tree Trading Sdn Bhd, 20A, Jalan Bagan Jermal, 10250 Penang,

 Operating hours: Mon-Sun: 9 AM – 5 PM

 Price: RM13.00 – RM29.90 (USD 3.10 – USD 7.10) 1 Packet (15 sachets x 40 g)

 Penang Batik is an art form that is unique to Malaysia.
 It involves the batik artist daring intricate designs on fabric using melted paraffin.
 One of the best souvenir from Penang is the Batik fabric.